-From magnificent barns, factories, grain elevators and long ago abandoned buildings come the souvenirs of our past written in wood, reclaimed to be re-purposed as flooring in many homes today.
-Reflecting the battle scars of a previous life — nail holes, knots, insect borings, splits, checks and saw marks all come together in a dramatic fashion to create a truly unique wood flooring –weathered warm, aged, mellow tones speaking of the past.
+From magnificent barns, factories, grain elevators and long-abandoned buildings come the souvenirs of our past written in wood, reclaimed to be repurposed as flooring in many homes today.
+Reflecting the battle scars of a previous life — nail holes, knots, insect borings, splits, checks and saw marks — reclaimed wood flooring is a truly unique way to connect with the past.
+Its weathered, warm tones complement any style of home décor.

-- Barns — essential in housing the plow horses and milk yielding cows
+- Barns — essential in housing plow horses and milk-yielding cows

-Over the decades, elements and passing of time have painted and marked the lumber with fascinating aspects of weathering.
-At the same time sadly these decades have also taken their toll on the structural integrity of these vintage buildings.
-No longer repairable these proud weathered buildings are crying out for some attention and TLC to create new products for future generations to enjoy.
+Over the decades, exposure to the elements and the passage of time have painted and marked the lumber with fascinating aspects of weathering.
+At the same time, sadly, these decades have also taken their toll on the structural integrity of these vintage buildings.
+No longer repairable, these proud weathered buildings are crying out for some attention and TLC to create new products for future generations to enjoy.

 The Deconstruction Process of Old Buildings for Reclaimed Wood

 The good thing about the deconstruction of an old building is that little goes to waste, and a new life for the reclaimed wood awaits.
 Careful deconstruction, mostly by hand, with the aid of some big equipment such as lifts, cranes, etc., will yield more useable wood than using just large equipment.

 First step in the process is getting a tetanus shot — LOL, but not a bad idea.
 Generally, the roofing is removed first — if it is an old rusty tin roof, there are a lot of projects beckoning for the sheeting — interior ceilings, walls, wrapping home bars and islands, just to name a few.